Q: I've been hearing a lot about sunscreens lately and some potentially hearmful ingredients in them. Are Jack Black sunscreens safe?

 |

-Q: What is the difference between Glycolic Acid, Salicylic Acid, and Lactic Acid?
+What is the difference between Glycolic Acid, Salicylic Acid, and Lactic Acid?

 Glycolic Acid, an Alpha-Hydroxy Acid (AHA) is perhaps the best-known of a group of chemicals called fruit acids.
 It is derived from sugar cane, so it can be considered a natural product.
 Citric acid, from oranges and other citrus fruits, and Lactic Acid, from milk, also fall under the same classification as Alpha Hydroxy Acid.